-The Study Center staff will assist you in the process of registering with both UNAM and UCEAP.
+You must register with both UNAM and UC and the Study Center staff will assist you in this dual process.
 In order to ensure that courses and grades are recorded on your UC transcript, you must complete your MyEAP registration by the deadline specified by the Program Coordinator or staff at the UCEAP Systemwide Office.
 Pay close attention to the way courses are listed on your MyEAP registration; this information is what will appear on your UC transcript.

 - UCEAP requires you take a full-time course of study

-- Fall and Year students must enroll in a minimum of four courses and 18 UC quarter units each semester
+- Fall and Year students must enroll in a minimum of 18 quarter units each semester

 If you find that a course is not yet listed in MyEAP, please note the following: